This easy Thermomix Carbonara recipe is rich and creamy and comforting. It is sure to be a hit with the whole family.

 - Peel the garlic and add to the Thermomix bowl.
 Chop for 3 seconds / speed 7.
 Scrape down the sides of the bowl and repeat.

-- Add the olive oil and chopped bacon and saute for 10 minutes / Varoma / speed 1.
+- Add the olive oil and chopped bacon and saute for 10 minutes / Varoma / speed 1 with the simmering basket on the lid in place of the MC.
 Check if it is crispy enough and if you prefer it to be crispier, repeat for a further 5 minutes / Varoma / speed 1.
 Set aside in a large bowl.

 - Place the eggs, egg yolk and grated pecorino cheese to the Thermomix bowl together with a good pinch of freshly ground black pepper.
 Mix for 15 seconds / speed 4.
 Add the egg and cheese mixture to the bowl with the bacon.